Jens-Carl Kristensen

-Jens-Carl Kristensen, alternatively spelled Jens-Carl Christensen (born 2 March 1933), is a Danish former football (soccer) player, who played for Akademisk Boldklub in Denmark.
+Jens-Carl Kristensen, alternatively spelled Jens-Carl Christensen (2 March 1933 – 5 June 2018), was a Danish association football player, who played for Akademisk Boldklub in Denmark.
 He was the top goalscorer of the 1954 Danish football championship, and played one game for the Denmark national football team.
 He moved abroad to play professionally for La Chaux-de-Fonds in France.
+Kristensen died on 5 June 2018, at the age of 85.